evoluhq/evolu/packages/evolu-common/README.md

 ## Running the server

-Currently the easiest solution to run an evolu server would be to use the docker image:
+Currently the easiest solution to run Evolu server would be to use the docker image:

 1. Pull the docker image